Lindsaeaceae: Description

 Characteristics include: Rhizomes short to long creeping; rhizomes with nonclathrate scales or uniseriate hairs; blades 1-3 pinnate or more divided; veins usually free; sori marginal or submarginal; indusia open towards margin, sometimes attached at sides, or sori covered by the reflexed segment margin.

 Taxonomy

 For more than a century, these ferns were considered part of the Davalliaceae.
 Then starting in the mid-twentieth century they began to be transferred to the Dennstaedtiaceae.
 Molecular data supported the separation of Lindsaeaceae into its own family, which was proposed in 1970.
 Lindsaeaceae is considered among the most basal of the families in the order Polypodiales.
-One hypothesis for the relationships within the order is shown in the following cladogram:

 The genus Lonchitis has many morphological characteristics similar to Dennstaedtiaceae, but a few characteristics of the spore are similar to the lindsaeoid genera, and molecular data placed this genus in Lindsaeaceae.
 It is now placed in the related family Lonchitidaceae.

-Genera

 The Pteridophyte Phylogeny Group classification of 2016 (PPG I) recognized seven genera.